ThivakarR/Circulate-the-values-of-N-variables/README.md

 ## Result:
-Thus the circulate the n variables using function concept is successfully executed.
+Thus the circulate the n variables using function is successfully executed.